salsa-rs/salsa/book/src/overview.md

 Tracked functions have to follow a particular structure:

 - They must take a `&`-reference to the database as their first argument.
-  - Note that because this is an `&`-reference, it is not possible to create or modify inputs during a tracked function!
+  - Note that because this is an `&`-reference, it is not possible to modify inputs during a tracked function!
 - They must take a "Salsa struct" as the second argument -- in our example, this is an input struct, but there are other kinds of Salsa structs we'll describe shortly.
 - They _can_ take additional arguments, but it's faster and better if they don't.